ryanteojw/HDB_Project/README.md

 ## Data

-The dataset used in this project was obtained from the data.gov.sg website.
+The dataset used in this project was obtained from the [Data.gov](https://data.gov.sg/dataset/resale-flat-prices?resource_id=f1765b54-a209-4718-8d38-a39237f502b3) website.
 It contains information on the resale prices of HDB flats in Singapore from 2017 - 2022.

 ## EDA